363rd Intelligence, Surveillance and Reconnaissance Wing

+The wing conducts lethal, resilient, and ready operations in four core missions areas: analysis for air, space, and cyber operations; full-spectrum targeting; special operations ISR; and ISR testing, tactics development, and advanced training.

 In a ceremony on 11 July 2011, the group was inactivated and replaced by the AFCENT Air Warfare Center.
-On 13 February 2015, the 363rd Flying Training Group was redesignated as the 363rd Intelligence, Surveillance and Reconnaissance Wing.
+On 13 February 2015, the 363d Flying Training Group was redesignated as the 363d Intelligence, Surveillance and Reconnaissance Wing.
 The wing activated on 17 February 2015.

 Mission

 The 363rd Intelligence, Surveillance, and Reconnaissance (ISR) Wing is based at Joint Base Langley-Eustis, Virginia.
 It is subordinate to the Sixteenth Air Force (Air Forces Cyber).
 The wing conducts operations in four core missions areas: analysis for air, space, and cyber operations; full-spectrum targeting; special operations ISR; and ISR testing, tactics development, and advanced training.

 The wing comprises three groups and two detachments with a footprint spanning fifteen states, the United Kingdom and Japan.
 The 363rd ISRW produces tailored geospatial and comprehensive threat analysis products to Air Force units employing air power.
 The wing's mission is to deliver integrated content-dominant analytical expertise, precision targeting, production, and special operations ISR support to the operational and tactical warfighter enabling combat power in air, space, and cyberspace.